List of Austin Powers characters

-The following is a list of fictional characters from the Austin Powers series of films.

-Austin Powers is a series of American spy action comedy films: Austin Powers: International Man of Mystery (1997), Austin Powers: The Spy Who Shagged Me (1999) and Austin Powers in Goldmember (2002).
-The films were produced and written by Mike Myers, who also starred as the title character and Dr. Evil.
-They were directed by Jay Roach and distributed by New Line Cinema.
+The following is a list of fictional characters from the Austin Powers film series, which includes Austin Powers: International Man of Mystery (1997), Austin Powers: The Spy Who Shagged Me (1999) and Austin Powers in Goldmember (2002).
+The films are written by Mike Myers and directed by Jay Roach.
+Many of the characters are based on characters from the James Bond films.